How long does it take to get certified for scuba diving and what is included in the course?

 How long does it take to get certified for freediving and what is included in the course?

-The complete course consists of about 6 dives in a swimming pool, and knowledge development portion which your Freediver Instructor will provide.
-The whole course lasts about 8-12 days.
+The complete course consists of 6 dives in a swimming pool, and knowledge development portion which your Freediver Instructor will provide.

 During confined and open water sessions, your Freediver Instructor will focus on helping you become a confident and comfortable freediver, not on how long it takes.
 You earn your certification based on demonstrating you know what you need to know and can do what you need to do.
 This means that you progress at your own pace – faster or slower depending upon the time you need – to become a competent freediver.